-Impax's policy is to vote all shareholder meetings and on all shares held on behalf of all our investors who have granted us the voting rights.
+Impax's policy is to vote all shareholder meetings and on all shares held on behalf of all our investors who have granted us voting rights.
 In some markets there are very costly and administratively burdensome Powers of Attorney rules that may in some rare events prevent effective voting.
 There are also some specific market rules that we are monitoring and have a process for, namely some markets and companies have non-trading periods just before and/or after General Meetings.

-Impax has developed a governance framework, as part of our ESG-analysis, which is driven by country-level governance rules, codes and best practice and we analyse whether companies' governance structures deviate from local governance codes or best practise.
+Impax has developed Voting Guidelines, following our ESG-framework, which are driven by country-level governance rules, codes and best practice and we analyse whether companies' governance structures deviate from local governance codes or best practise.
 Where companies deviate from codes and best practice, we engage with the companies and can vote against a management resolution.
 We always endeavour to notify a company prior to AGM, or at least afterwards if we have voted against or abstained on a resolution.
-We never automatically vote for boards, but carefully assess the structure, composition, independence, tenures and effectiveness of a board.

-Impax uses a 3rd party electronic voting platform and we assess the 3rd party advisory recommendations for voting, however ultimately determine our voting based on our Governance Framework and company ESG-analysis.
+Impax uses a 3rd party electronic voting platform and we assess the 3rd party advisory recommendations for voting, however ultimately determine our voting based on our Voting Guidelines and company ESG-analysis.
+Stewardship, including proxy voting and engagement, is not outsourced to external parties or proxy advisors, but conducted fully by Impax's investment team.